house4hack/h4h-blog-bot/README.md

 Use /edit or /delete to modify the current buffer.
 You can optionally edit the style of the generated contents using /style.
 Or update the prompt templates on github and then use /reload to update the templates locally.

 The /make command will generate the contents from the prompts and photos.
 The /preview command will show the generated contents.
-The /publish command will push the generated contents and photos to wordpress.
+The /publish command will push the generated contents and photos to wordpress as **draft**.

+Known limitations
+===

+Due to the nature of the short prompts and limited context provided, ChatGPT may produce details that are entirely untrue or misleading.
+Editing the preview and reading the generated article before publishing is highly recommended!

+It is not particularly robust and sometimes fails to follow the instructions about generating the title or placing the photos.
+But for this use-case still useful - ymmv.